 Notes

 - Some quinoa requires you to rinse it first.
-Check your package of quinoa, and if needed, rinse before adding to the chili.
+Check the package, and if needed, rinse before adding to the chili.

-- I like the chili to simmer for 20-30 minutes to allow the all the flavors to come out, but you can continue to simmer for hours if needed until ready to eat.
+- I like the chili to simmer for 15-20 minutes to allow all the flavors to meld together, but you can continue to simmer for hours if needed until ready to eat.

 This is really lovely.
 I will definitely be trying it.